lynnlangit/architects-who-code/Kata-2024/ADRs/ADR-1A-data-volumes.md

-# XYZ / Data volumes
+# 1A / Data Volumes

 WIP determining data volume and storage.
 Will use to figure out hardware/storage constraints/requirements.